minvws/nl-covid19-coronacheck-provider-docs/docs/migration-guide.md

 For existing providers who currently support protocol 2.0, the following bullets are the most important changes in the 3.0 datastructure:

 * The result now contains an array of events.
 Each event has a type.
 This is done for compatibility with vaccinations.
 Note that you should still only provide the most recent test result, so the array for negative tests will always just contain a single item.
 * In 2.0, the holder data only contains initials and birth month / day.
 In 3.0 this should be changed to include the full names and the full birth date.
-This is necessary for EU compatiblility.
+This is necessary for EU compatibility.
 * The initial normalization that was done on the initials (é -> E, 't -> T etc) is not necessary in 3.0, as CoronaCheck will take care of that based on the full names.
 * The test types have changed from plain `pcr`, `pcr-lamp`, `antigen` and `breathalizer` to an EU code system. **Please ensure that the tests you are using are available in the EU code system**.
 The data should now be derived from:
     *  The [EU valueset for types](https://github.com/ehn-dcc-development/ehn-dcc-valuesets/blob/main/test-type.json).